SupaxInc/data-structure-and-algorithms/README.md

         - Add method: O(log k)
     - Space Complexity: O(k), array will be as large as kth elements

-    **Solution:** Using a min-heap, maintaining a min heap by removing smallest and replacing with larger values.
+    **Solution:** Using a min-heap, maintaining a min heap of size K (so we can get the “kth largest”, which is top K) by removing smallest and replacing with larger values.

+    The root will now become the top K for the min heap.

     **Unique uses:**